Moby Dada ferry accidents and incidents

 |21 September 2017||Other Incidents|

 In addition to Moby Dada, Spain also chartered two other ferries (GNV Rhapsody and GNV Azzurra) to accommodate the riot police.
-The vessels was cleared to stay until October 5.
+The vessels were cleared to stay until October 5.

 You can add more details on reported here accident or submit new / your own Moby Dada ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.